RetroDECK/ES-DE/INSTALL.md

 /usr/local/share/emulationstation/themes
 ```

-**Note:** The resources directory is critical, without it the application won't start.

-ES will look in the following locations for the resources:
+ES will look in the following locations for the resources, in the listed order:

 * `[HOME]/.emulationstation/resources/`
 * `[INSTALL PREFIX]/share/emulationstation/resources/`
+* `[ES EXECUTABLE DIRECTORY]/resources/`

+**Note:** The resources directory is critical, without it the application won't start.

-And it will look in the following locations for the themes:
+And it will look in the following locations for the themes, also in the listed order:

 * `[HOME]/.emulationstation/themes/`
 * `[INSTALL PREFIX]/share/emulationstation/themes/`
+* `[ES EXECUTABLE DIRECTORY]/themes/`

+The theme is not mandatory to start the application, but ES will be basically useless without it.

-The home directory will always take precedence, so any resources or themes located there will override the ones in the installation path.
+So the home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or the path of the ES executable.

 **Creating .deb and .rpm packages:**